lucidfy/lucid/resources/docs/routing.md

 }
 ```

-As an example above, we're injecting the `auth`, this string is stored inside `app/kernel.go` and hooked under `middlewares.AuthenticateMiddleware`
+As an example above, we're passing the `auth`, this string is stored inside `app/kernel.go` and hooked under `middlewares.AuthenticateMiddleware`

 ```go
 var RouteMiddleware = map[string]mux.MiddlewareFunc{